mlu108/CrossEncoderBM25/README.md

 (Note: Some scripts listed here are not yet uploaded)

- • ```linear_approximation_BM25.py```: reproduces results for Section 5 "Validation of BM25-like Computation", which we formally validate that Relevance Scoring Heads combine soft-TF and IDF in a BM25 manner to compute the final relevance score.
+ • ```linear_approximation_BM25.ipynb```: reproduces results for Section 5 "Validation of BM25-like Computation", which we formally validate that Relevance Scoring Heads combine soft-TF and IDF in a BM25 manner to compute the final relevance score.

  • ```linear_approximation_beir.py```: Reproduces experiments in Section 5.2 Appendix E for testing the linear model’s generalizability to unseen BeIR datasets and varying query lengths.

-BeIR Datasets Download requirements:
+Note: Before running the experiment, you need to download the BeIR Datasets:

 ```
 dataset = "scifact"